amansur/gettingcleaningdata/CodeBook.md

 * Descriptive variable labels attached to the columns.
 * Subject and activity labels were included for each observation.
 * Mean and standard deviation of variables in each sample window/observation period were extracted
 * The mean of each variable was obtained, grouped by activity and subject.
-These means are reported in the tidy dataset.
-The variables are listed below.
+These means are reported in the tidy dataset in long form.

 ## Tidy data variable listing
 <table>